AlexELEC/docs.dev/content.en/docs/tvlink/docs/overview.md

 + x86-64
 + aarch64

 The program does not require many resources.
-For example, when serving two clients, it averages 70 MB of RAM usage.
+When serving two clients, it occupies an average of 80 to 160 MB of RAM, depending on the settings.